Peak and RMS values are a hot topic in audio, so it is no surprise that these different values also apply to dynamic range compression.

 • Dynamic Range Compression: What Is The Knee Control?

 • Dynamic Range Compression: What Is The Lookahead Control?

 The selection of the sidechain signal can be visualized with the following signal flow diagram of a feedback compressor:

-Regardless of what the sidechain signal is, it must pass through a level detection circuit in order to converted to a control signal for the gain reduction circuit.
+Regardless of the sidechain signal, it must pass through a level detection circuit to be converted to a control signal for the gain reduction circuit.
 More specifically, the sidechain audio signal (AC) must be rectified and turned into a DC control voltage for the GR circuit.

 This is where peak and RMS metering comes into play.

 A peak compressor’s level detection circuit will measure the peak level of the incoming AC sidechain signal and effectively output a varying DC voltage equal to the peak level of the incoming signal.